artemkv/artemkv.github.io/supervised_learning.md

 ## Learning theory

-- Key assumption: all our data comes from some distribution D, all our samples are independent, there is a "true" value that we are trying to estimate
+- Key assumption: all our data comes from some distribution `D`, all our samples are independent, there is a "true" value that we are trying to estimate
-- We have a sample S (random variable) coming from D, that we put through some deterministic learning algorithm to produce hypothesis (or model) h(x): a function that makes predictions (also random variable)
+- We have a sample `S` (random variable) coming from `D`, that we put through some deterministic learning algorithm to produce hypothesis (or model) `h(x)`: a function that makes predictions (also random variable)
 - **Risk** or **Generalization error** of a model is an expectation `E[1{h(x)!=y}] under (x,y) ~ D`
 - Basically, it's the ratio of wrong predictions on the real world data, an unknown quantity
 - **Empirical risk** is an average `1/m*[sum of 1{h(xi)!=yi} over all i]`, given m samples
 - Basically, it's the ratio of wrong predictions on the training set, can be calculated
-- Let's call g the best possible hypothesis (overall)
+- Let's call `g` the best possible hypothesis (overall)
-- Let's call h* the best hypothesis in the given class of estimators (g can be completely outside that class)
+- Let's call `h*` the best hypothesis in the given class of estimators (g can be completely outside that class)
-- Let's call h^ the hypothesis that we came up with during learning
+- Let's call `h^` the hypothesis that we came up with during learning
-- Empirical risk of h^ is going to be smaller than empirical risk of h* and that's OK!
+- Empirical risk of `h^` is going to be smaller than empirical risk of `h*` and that's OK!
 We are really interested in minimizing the generalization error, not the empirical risk
 - `[Risk of g]` is the **irreducible error** ("Bayes error")
 - `[Risk of h*] - [risk of g]` is an **approximation error**, comes from selected class of an algorithm
 - `[Risk of h^] - [risk of h*]` is an **estimation error**, comes from data